Nicole Livingstone: Media career

 Upon retiring from swimming following the 1996 Olympics, Livingstone began commentating on the surf lifesaving and swimming on the Nine Network.

 While at Nine she also had the role of host of Nine's Wide World of Sport, Sports Saturday and Any Given Sunday with Mick Molloy in 2006.

 When the swimming coverage moved to Network 10 in 2009, Livingstone moved stations.

 In 2017 Livingstone co-hosted Sideliners with Tegan Higginbotham on the ABC which was looking to put a female lens on sport.

 Livingstone has also been a sports presenter on Nine News PM Edition and a fill in presenter on Network Ten's Sports Tonight.

 Since her retirement, Livingstone has travelled to all six Summer Olympics and at the Commonwealth Games as a commentator for the swimming coverage.

 Nicole has worked for Amazon Prime Video in 2021 and 2022 commentating on the Australian Swimming Championships.

 She has also been a presenter for Melbourne station SEN 1116 and appeared on a number of programs including The Project and Q+A.

 Business and administrative roles

 Sporting roles

-Livingstone has worked on multiple boards for various sporting bodiesLivingstone is active in promoting drug-free sports in Australia and is involved in the Australian Olympic Committee's "Live Clean, Play Clean" anti-doping education program.
-She was also a board member of the Australian Sports Drug Agency (ASDA), whose mission is to combat drug use in sports.
+Livingstone has worked on multiple boards for various sporting bodies, including Swimming Australia, the Australian Sports Drug Agency, the Victorian Olympic Council, and the Victorian Institute of Sport.